FullMetalDeveloper/docs/.github/PULL_REQUEST_PROCESS.md

 As a reviewer, your duties are outlined: [Here](PULL_REVIEWER_GUIDELINES.md)

 ### How do I add suggestions to this?
-The Peer Review Documentation and Process is a living standard, raise a Pull request to suggest changes in ./github/docs.
+The Peer Review Documentation and Process is a living standard, raise a Pull Request to suggest changes in ./github/docs.

 ### What is the Engineer's Prayer?
 > Our pages, who are in cache,